Clastify logo

 Sunlight usually starts the energy flow

-In most ecosystems, sunlight is the original energy source.
+In most ecosystems, sunlight provides the first input of energy.
 Photosynthesis is a metabolic process that uses light energy to synthesize carbon compounds from carbon dioxide.
-Plants, algae and cyanobacteria trap light energy, then store some of it as chemical energy in carbon compounds such as sugars.
+Plants, algae and cyanobacteria trap light energy and store some of it as chemical energy in carbon compounds such as sugars.

 A producer is an autotrophic organism that forms the first trophic level in a food chain by making carbon compounds available to other organisms.
-After producers have fixed energy into organic molecules, that chemical energy can move to the organisms that feed on them.
+After producers fix energy into organic molecules, organisms that feed on them can receive that chemical energy.

-Sunlight that reaches the surface is not necessarily sunlight captured by producers.
-A desert may receive intense light but capture little of it because water limits plant growth.
-In a forest, less light may reach ground level because the canopy absorbs much of it, yet the ecosystem can still capture a great deal of energy overall because producer biomass is high.
+Sunlight at the surface is not automatically sunlight captured by producers.
+A desert may receive intense light but capture little because water limits plant growth.
+In a forest, the canopy absorbs much of the light before it reaches ground level, but the ecosystem can still capture a great deal of energy overall because producer biomass is high.

-In aquatic ecosystems, light penetration limits photosynthesis.
-Water absorbs and scatters light, while suspended particles or plankton make the water more turbid.
+In aquatic ecosystems, photosynthesis depends on how far light penetrates.
+Water absorbs and scatters light, and suspended particles or plankton make the water more turbid.
 Open ocean water may allow photosynthesis to roughly 200 m, whereas murky coastal water may have much shallower light penetration.
 Below the light zone, ecosystems cannot rely directly on photosynthesis in that location.

 Image